milafrerichs/new-mila-frerichs/content/now/index.md

     weight: 30

 ---
-_Last updated: 25.03.2019_
+_Last updated: 03.05.2019_

 Right now I’m in Berlin with my wife and our dog Ruby.
 I’m currently working with [streetmix](https://streetmix.net) to improve their testing.

-I’m available for work in May.
+I’m available for work in June.

 ## Next conferences I attend/talk

-* S-H-O-W, April, Utrecht, NL
-* FOSS4G NA, April 2019, San Diego, USA
 * GoodTechFest, May 2019, Chicago, USA

 ## Next family trips